 What are the storage recommendations for KAPA SYBR® FAST qPCR Kits?

 The KAPA SYBR FAST qPCR Master Mix is stable at 4 °C although it is also possible to store the kit at -20 °C. The kit is sensitive to light and should be protected from direct light, particularly during storage.
 Care should also be taken to avoid freeze-thaw cycles.
 When stored under these conditions and handled correctly, full activity of the kit is retained for at least 12 months, as is indicated on the kit label.

-I am using an ABI 7900 HT instrument and after cycling there is no signal in the amplification window but specific product is present when run on an agarose gel.
+What if I am using an ABI 7900 HT instrument and after cycling there is no signal in the amplification window but specific product is present when run on an agarose gel?

 Ensure that the KAPA SYBR FAST qPCR Master Mix contained ROX High (if using the Universal Kit).
 If no ROX was added to the Master Mix, or the incorrect ROX was added, rerun the analysis with the ROX filter switched off.